List of Tracey Takes On... characters: Trevor Ayliss

 Age 43.
 British.
 Trevor is a gay airline steward based out of Heathrow, London.
 Trevor grew up in Northern England and now lives in Osterley with his partner, Barrington "Barry" LeTissier (Michael McKean), an antiquarian bookseller.
 He is a big fan of Linda Granger.

 Virginia Bugge

 Age 36.
 British.
-Virginia Bugge (pronounced "byoog") was born in Rhodesia and is married to The Right Honourable Timothy "Timmy" Bugge, the Conservative MP for Greater Diddlebury and the Minister of Fishing and Game.
+Virginia Bugge (pronounced "byoog") was born in Rhodesia and is married to The Right Honourable Timothy "Timmy" Bugge, the Conservative Member of Parliament for Greater Diddlebury and the Minister of Fishing and Game.
 They have two children, Tasmin and Piers, who have attended boarding school since the age of six.

 Chic

 Chic (pronounced "chick" or "cheek") is a male New York City cab driver of indeterminate Middle Eastern descent and a self-described "chick-magnet" (hence the name).
 Chic came to the United States illegally with his sister.
 He made his way around New York City knowing only two English phrases: "Are you talking to me?" (which he learned from watching the movie Taxi Driver) and "Show me your tits!"
 He sold drugs in the 1970s to get his hack license.
 He has a brother, Piki, who runs a falafel stand, and a cousin, Momo, who owns a discount carpet warehouse.

 Chic claims to have had many celebrities in his cab and even claims to have taught John Travolta his dance moves for the movie Saturday Night Fever.
 Chic runs the only two-star cab cafe in Manhattan.
 He was the bronze medal winner at the Pan Mediterranean song Festival with his band Teiku, for their song "Slide Down My Olive Tree (Ooh, Baby, La La La)".